Start from an empty grid. Pick up ingredients and drop them in the lit slots, then hit Craft. Solve to build a streak, up to three hints per puzzle.

 | Shears | Two iron ingots stacked diagonally |

 The recipes use the latest Minecraft version, and the line above the game says exactly which version that is.
-The puzzles and the item list match what that version actually crafts, including recent additions like the mace and copper tools.
+The puzzles and the item palette match what that version actually crafts, including recent additions like the mace and copper tools.

 Browse more Minecraft tools: